GregKedrovsky/Project-NIDS/README.md

 11. Setup a GitHub repository and sync with Git on the Pi (never used Git before).
 12. Write a handful of simple Snort rules to flag hits on open ports.
 13. Open some ports on my ISP-provided router and move them through the firewall on my MikroTik router.
 14. Set up tmux to watch this thing in action from the command line.
-It's totally cool.
+It's kinda neat.

 ## References
 1. [Raspberry Pi Firewall and Intrusion Detection System by fNX in raspberry-pi](http://www.instructables.com/id/Raspberry-Pi-Firewall-and-Intrusion-Detection-Syst/)